-The editor would like to acknowledge the following individuals who contributed to the initial definition of XCCDF and its initial development: David Proulx, Mike Michinikov, Andrew Buttner, Todd Wittbold, Adam Compton, George Jones, Chris Calabrese, John Banghart, Murugiah Souppaya, John Wack, Trent Pitsenbarger, and Robert Stafford.
-David Waltermire of the Center for Internet Security was instrumental in supporting the development of XCCDF; he contributed many important concepts and constructs, performed a great deal of proofreading on this specification document, and provided critical input based on implementation experience.
+The authors of this report, Neal Ziring of the National Security Agency (NSA) and Stephen D. Quinn of the National Institute of Standards and Technology (NIST), would like to acknowledge the following individuals who contributed to the initial definition and development of the Extensible Configuration Checklist Description Format (XCCDF): David Proulx, Mike Michnikov, Andrew Buttner, Todd Wittbold, Adam Compton, George Jones, Chris Calabrese, John Banghart, Murugiah Souppaya, John Wack, Trent Pitsenbarger, and Robert Stafford.
+Peter Mell, Matthew Wojcik, and Karen Scarfone contributed to Revisions 1, 2, and 3 of this report.
+David Waltermire was instrumental in supporting the development of XCCDF; he contributed many important concepts and constructs, performed a great deal of proofreading on this specification report, and provided critical input based on implementation experience.
 Ryan Wilson of Georgia Institute of Technology also made substantial contributions.
-Thanks also go to the DISA FSO VMS/Gold Disk team for extensive review and many suggestions.
+Thanks also go to the Defense Information Systems Agency (DISA) Field Security Office (FSO) Vulnerability Management System (VMS)/Gold Disk team for extensive review and many suggestions.